Ficool

 Gold.

-In the middle, it reads:
+In the middle, it read:

-He keeps staring at it.
+He stared at it.

-"Sir, you called me?" a maid enters.
+"Sir, you called me?" a maid asked as she entered.

-"Yes, go and call Caelin."
+"Yes.
+Go and call Caelin."

-Caelin looks at him.
-"Yes, Father."
+Caelin looked at him.

 "I changed my mind."

-Conrad puts down his glass.
 "No need to shout.
 I said what I said, and I'll do what's right for you."

-He paused, deep breath.
+He paused and took a deep breath.

-"Listen, I'm going to give you options."
+"Listen.
+I'm going to give you options."

-Caelin, frustrated, asks, "What is it?"
+"What is it?"

-King Conrad walks around the room.
+King Conrad walked around the room.

-"First, you change your residence and class, and you'll have the freedom to choose whatever path you want to follow.
-Second, you stay the same, and you don't get the freedom to touch a blade or enter a battle.
-You will only study and inherit the throne."
+"First, you change your residence and class, and you'll have the freedom to choose whatever path you want to follow."

-Caelin, furious, slams the table.
 "What is this?
 You're making me choose between my friends and what I love doing."

 "Besides, if that friend of yours, Alaric, is truly capable, he might get the chance to become a knight.
 And you can be friends again once that happens."